ArcFreez/ex-matrix/README.md

-# matrix-elixir-sdk
+# ex-matrix
-Matrix sdk for elixir/erlang.
+Matrix sdk library for elixir/erlang.
 Learn more about matrix at https://matrix.org/.